KGrayH/TODO-API/README.md

-TODO list with functioning list creation and delte buttons with a little bit of css styling and whatnot
+TODO list with functioning list creation and delete buttons with a little bit of css styling and whatnot